sirisian/ecmascript-types/README.md

 const a = new C();
 a.a = a.b(5);
 ```

+A class satisfies an interface with the members it declares, on itself or on a class it extends. `C` inherits nothing named `a`, so it declares `a` itself; assigning `a.a` after construction would not have made `C` implement `A`.

 Note that since ```b``` isn't overloaded, defining the type of the member function ```b``` in the class ```C``` isn't necessary.